raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 For the keepalive interval value, lower values result in higher volume keepalive traffic.
-Higher values of the keepalive interval reduce traffic and CPU load, but have minimal effect on the memory burden at the server, because clients keep a DSO session open for the same length of time (determined by the inactivity timeout) regardless of the level of keepalive traffic required.
+Higher values of the keepalive interval reduce traffic and CPU load, but have minimal effect on the memory burden at the server, because clients keep a DSO Session open for the same length of time (determined by the inactivity timeout) regardless of the level of keepalive traffic required.